Walt Mink: Early days, 1990–91

-Caroline Records, 1992-93
+Caroline Records, 1992–93

 The band began recording their first album at Smart Studios in Madison, Wisconsin in March 1992.
 Released in June 1992, Miss Happiness provided the impetus for a hefty amount of touring, both in the United States and the United Kingdom, in support of The Lemonheads, Firehose, Pavement, Mudhoney and others.
 It was also in the spring of this year that the band made their first video.
 Directed by Kevin Kerslake, the video for "Chowdertown" aired on MTV's 120 Minutes on July 9, 1992.

 After touring their way out to L.A., recording of the second record began there in February 1993.
 Bareback Ride was released in June of that year and paved the way for continued touring, both as headliners and as support for bands such as Hole, Urge Overkill, Paul Westerberg and Cracker, among others.
 It was also in the spring of '93 that the band made their second video, for the song "Fragile."
 Directed by Miguel Arteta, the video was rejected by MTV but received airplay on a variety of other video programs.

 While touring to support the new record, the band began to address the question of where to go after their two-record contract with Caroline Records was fulfilled.
 Billig had since left the label to manage bands at Gold Mountain Records, a company whose clients included Nirvana and Beastie Boys, and as Walt Mink's new manager, she began the process of shopping them to major labels.
-By mid-summer of 1993, the band had decided that Columbia Records seemed to be the most enthusiastic, and so while on tour in Memphis, Tennessee, the three members signed a six-record contract with under a statue of the great blues songwriter W.C.
+By mid-summer of 1993, the band had decided that Columbia Records seemed to be the most enthusiastic, and so while on tour in Memphis, Tennessee, the three members signed a six-record contract under a statue of the great blues songwriter W.C.
 Handy.

 Touring continued throughout that summer and into the fall, pausing only briefly to shoot the band's third video, for the song "Shine".
 Directed by Sofia Coppola, and shot by Spike Jonze, the video was filmed at the Coppola vineyard in Rutherford, California, in and around the family swimming pool.